 Phonological Awareness Assessments from Reading A-Z

 If you’re feeling like you have a strong understanding of phonological awareness and want to take a closer look at phonemic awareness click the image below.
 It’ll take you to my What is Phonemic Awareness post.
+Want to learn more about the Science of Reading?
+My Introduction to Science of Reading series walks you through some of the most respected pieces based on the science.

 For additional reading on Phonological Awareness: